 For one, it’s incredibly time-consuming.
 It is helpful to offload the task to an expert who is up-to-date on the latest hiring trends and resume standards.
-But beyond that, professional resume writers are specifically trained to excel in the areas that are most difficult for the average person trying to condense their life story onto one or two pages.
+Beyond that, professional resume writers are specifically trained to excel in the areas that are most difficult for the average person trying to condense their life story onto one or two pages.

 If your career has been straightforward and you’re confident in your writing skills, it may not be necessary to hire a professional resume writer.
-But doing so will ensure that you are presenting your experience, skill set, and value in the most marketable way, and positioning yourself as a top competitor for job opportunities.
+But doing so will ensure that you are presenting your experience, skillset, and value in the most marketable way, and positioning yourself as a top competitor for job opportunities.

 Challenges Faced When You Decide Not to Hire a Professional Resume Writer

 If you decide to write your own resume be prepared to face these big challenges: